TheProfitPilgrim/MF_research_app/reports/sim1.md

 ![gr5](https://github.com/TheProfitPilgrim/MF_Backtest_app/blob/main/reports/report_media/Picture5.png)

 As expected, the returns of the portfolio increase as we reduce the need for a track record.
 Take for example funds with ~100 days track record.
 It means that the fund was formed 3 months ago.
-And in the bull market peak, touching Nifty 26k levels, it is only expected that these funds have insanely good "All-time" alpha.
+And in the bull market peak, with Nifty touching 26k levels, it is only expected that these funds have insanely good "All-time" alpha.

 Sometime in the future, we'd have to strike an ideal balance in this aspect to prevent selecting funds with a highly biased sample data period.